WiX-Toolset-Pills-15mg/Planned-Failure/doc/article/README.md

 One way to solve this problem is to create a deferred custom action that returns a failure as a response.
 Well, it would also be useful to have a public property that controls when the custom action should fail and when it should succeed.

-The FireGiant team already created this custom action that we can use.
+The FireGiant team already created this custom action for us to use.
 It is called `WixFailWhenDeferred`:

 - https://wixtoolset.org/documentation/manual/v3/customactions/wixfailwhendeferred.html